 Thu, Apr 17, 2014, 6–7:30 pm

 William Pope.L is a visual and performance-theater artist and educator who makes culture out of contraries.
-He has been making multi-disciplinary works since the 1970s, and has exhibited internationally, including New York, London, Los Angeles, Vienna, Montreal, Berlin, Zurich, and Tokyo.
-He is a featured artist in the books Intersections (2008), edited by Marci Nelligan and Nicole Mauro; and Darby English’s How to See a Work of Art in Total Darkness (2007).
-In 2009 he was commissioned by Hauser & Wirth to create an installation in response to Allan Kaprow’s Yard.
+He has been making multidisciplinary works since the 1970s.
 He participated in the New Museum’s 2010–11 exhibition The Last Newspaper with a reenactment of his infamous Eating the Wall Street Journal performance.
 In 2011, the Museum of Modern Art in New York invited Pope.L to participate in their FluxKit project.
-He is the recipient of the 2012 Joyce Foundation Award to create Pull, a large-scale public project presented at Spaces Gallery, Cleveland, Ohio.
-In 2013 he created the performance/film project A Long White Cloud at Te Tuhi, Auckland, New Zealand, and presented his solo exhibition Colored Waiting Room at Mitchell-Innes and Nash, NYC.
-His work is currently on view at Grey Art Gallery NYU and Studio Museum in Harlem as part of the exhibition Radical Presence: Black Performance in Contemporary Art.
+He received a 2012 Joyce Foundation Award to create Pull, a large-scale public project presented at Spaces Gallery, Cleveland.
+His work was recently on view at NYU’s Grey Art Gallery and the Studio Museum in Harlem as part of the exhibition Radical Presence: Black Performance in Contemporary Art.